sanzoghenzo/clout/CONTRIBUTING.rst

 Documentation improvements
 ==========================

-desert could always use more documentation, whether as part of the official desert docs, in docstrings, or even on the web in blog posts, articles, and such.
+clout could always use more documentation, whether as part of the official clout docs, in docstrings, or even on the web in blog posts, articles, and such.

 Feature requests and feedback
 =============================

-The best way to send feedback is to file an issue at https://github.com/python-desert/desert/issues.
+The best way to send feedback is to file an issue at https://github.com/python-clout/clout/issues.

 If you are proposing a feature: